 Failed or Broken down double glazing is unsightly and in most cases replacement entirely preventable.
 Double glazing can and will last 30+ years if installed correctly, but for a few common reasons, your double glazing can become misted once the unit becomes blown.

 Misted double glazing windows are double or triple glazed sealed units that have excess moisture trapped in the cavity between the panes of glass.
 This is caused where there is a breach in the hermetic seal (airtight seal) around the edge of the sealed unit allowing moist air to enter the inside of the window over a period of days, weeks or months.

-When the temperature rises the moist air trapped within the double glazing condenses and over a period of time gives a white cloudy effect which to the eye is irritating and unsightly.
+When the temperature rises the moist air trapped within the double glazing condensates and over a period of time gives a white cloudy effect which to the eye is irritating and unsightly.

 Over 90% of misted double glazing sealed units are south-east to south-west facing due to the fact that the sun rises in the east and sets in the west, providing the greatest change in daily temperature.
 The increased temperature heats the sealant around the perimeter of the double glazing unit, allowing the two panes of glass to move or slip over a period of time.

 In the winter months where the outside temperature drops significantly, this can cause condensation on the internal surface of the double glazing due to the increased gap between internal and external temperature.
 This causes the glass surface to be much colder than the room temperature and the cloudy window is formed.
 But again, this does not mean you need the whole unit replaced, simple just the glass replacement service will suffice, and with a new seal, this is a simple and affordable replacement service.

 MISTED WINDOW BEFORE / AFTER